davesheinbein/SEI-CC-8/work/w08/d5/01-02-uploading-images-django/uploading-images-django.md

 - `https://s3.us-east-2.amazonaws.com/` (Ohio)
 - `https://s3.us-west-1.amazonaws.com/` (N. California)

 Pick the endpoint nearest to you and assign it to the `S3_BASE_URL` variable.
-In addition, your bucket name to the `BUCKET` variable as follows:
+In addition, assign your bucket name to a `BUCKET` variable as follows:

 ```python
 from .forms import FeedingForm